keploy/community-blog/cmck1y15b000q02jy3px3hfqr.md

 * Machine learning models can identify patterns in images which have a significant impact in healthcare industry.
 Pattern recognition tasks are well-suited to ML algorithms that learn discriminative features from large labeled datasets.

-## Best use cases for Generative AI
+## Best Use Cases for Generative AI

 * Generative AI models can generate entirely new content from text prompts.
 These models are trained on large amounts of data and capable of generating texts, audios, videos and images.

 * Generative AI excels at natural language processing so it is used in conversation systems that can understand and respond dynamically to human input.
 Unlike rule-based Chatbots, these systems can handle open-ended, context-rich conversations.

 * Generative AI can upscale low-resolution images to high-resolution images.
 These models are capable of generating high quality and realistic images.
+A good example is Ghibli image generated by ChatGPT

 * Generative AI models trained on massive codebases (e.g., Code Llama) can understand programming logic and generate functional code snippets, [documentation](https://keploy.io/docs/), and test cases from prompts.